System Reserved Partition on a Wrong Drive – How to Move It?

 Choose Destination

 Step 4.
-In the Operation Summary page, click “Edit Partition”.
-In the pop-up window, the destination partition is set as “Primary Partition” by default so as to make it bootable later.
-Set the drive letter as “None” and adjust the partition size based on your need.
-Then, click “OK” to save your settings.
+To edit the partition settings, go to the Operation Summary page and click on "Edit Partition".
+In the pop-up window, select "Primary Partition" to make it bootable later.
+Set the drive letter to "None" and adjust the partition size as needed.
+Finally, click "OK" to save your changes.

 Edit Partition